-The cash equivalents made available to us by our donors, at TEUR 4,628 are significantly lower than in the previous year.
-The donations of other organizations are also below the value of the previous year.
-The discounts and fines are unchanged compared to the previous year.
-These receipts, like the receipts from special promotions, can only be influenced to a limited extent by us.
-The income from federal funds corresponds to the budgeted figures for 2018.
+At TEUR 5,121, the volume of cash and material resources made available to us by our donors was significantly higher than in the previous year.
+Grants from other organizations are also higher than in the previous year.
+Due mainly to an extraordinarily high inheritance, the discounts have far exceeded the long-term values.
+Fines also reached a higher level than in the previous year.
+Like the additions from special campaigns, these revenues can only be influenced by us to a limited extent.
+The income from federal funds corresponds to the budgeted figures for 2019.

 Through public relations (PR) and fundraising we aim to make our organization known to the public and maintain the volume of donations needed to finance our projects.
-We spent 12.25% of total expenses for PR and fundraising in 2018.
+We spent 18.84% of total expenses for administration, PR and fundraising in 2019.

 Expenses for medical projects

 These constitute the focal point of our activities.
 We supported nine projects in five countries in 2019.
 The extent and priorities of these medical projects vary greatly, which is expressed in the magnitude of financial means invested in these medical projects.

 Aside from medical projects, we engage in 15 supplementary projects which are closely related thematically and spatially with the medical work performed by our voluntary doctors.
 These include, for example, the Pushpa Home and the St. Thomas Home, both tuberculosis hospitals in Calcutta, and our HIV program in Nairobi.
 The expenses for supplementary programs during the previous three years according to the recipient country are as follows: